foegit/sfcc-beaver/README.md

 # 🦫 SFCC Beaver

-A beaver who is an experienced developer (including his dam) will help you with your work routine

-## Features
+It is a VS Code extension that automates routine tasks for SFCC Developer.

+**The key features are:**

+- 🪜 **Override Files**
+With `override` command you can copy (override) the currently opened file to another cartridge.

+- 📚 **Copy Paths**
+With `extract` command you can copy (extract) needed resource such as script file, ISML template or resource message to clipboard and paste it to the place where you need it.
+Also you can copy full unix-like path of the file which may be useful when sharing things with a team.

+- 🔎 **Search in Documentation**
+Search in SFCC documentation without leaving VS Code.
+You can also share a link or open in browser a particular topic.

+> **💡Compatibility**
-💡 Please keep in mind, Beaver fully supports only SFRA projects.
-However, some of the feature are compatible with SiteGen.
+Beaver fully supports only SFRA projects.
+However, some of the feature are compatible with SiteGen as well.

+## ⭐ Usage

+Once installed, you can start using Beaver features.

-### ⭐ Overview
+### Commands

-This extension provides a set of command to automate routine tasks.
-To activate command press `F1` or `Ctrl + Shift + P` and start typing name of the command:
+Beaver adds to VS Code few commands.
+To trigger a command you need to open command pallette (press `F1` or `Ctrl + Shift + P`) and enter the command name.

-- **🦫 sf extract** command
+- **🦫 Extract** command copies to clipboard require of the file depends on type.
-  - get a require of active script file
+  - for script (JS) file copy require: `var fileName = require('*/filePath')`
-  - get an isinclude of active template file
-  - get a call of Resource.msg for open .properties file
+  - for template (ISML) file copy isinclude: `<isinclude template='templatePath' />`
+  - for resource (PROPERTIES) file copy active line as `Resource.msg('{activeLinePropName}', '{fileName}', null)`

-- **🦫 unix path** command
-  - get a path of your file related to the project root
+- **🦫 Unix path** command copies file path relatively to the project root folder.
-- **🦫 sf override** command
-  - override active file to another cartridge
+- **🦫 Override** command overrides current file to another cartridge

-### 🪚 Extract
+### Beaver Dam

-Depends on the file type, you can automatically extract an import statement for this file.

-1. Open a file you need to import
-    - For resources, focus cursor on property you want to use
-2. Call _sf extract_ and appropriate import will be copied to the clipboard:
-    - `var fileName = require({filePath});` for JavaScript, JSON files
-    - `<isinclude template='{templatePath}' />` for ISML file
-    - `Resource.msg('{activeLinePropName}', '{fileName}', null)` for .properties files
+Beaver introduces a new panel called Beaver Dam.
+There two items:

+- **Cartridges** is a active cartridge list where you can pin/unpin cartridge for overriding.
+- **Documentation**.
+There you can search in SFCC docs without leaving VS Code.

-### 🪵 Override
+### Hovers

-Depends on the file type, you can automatically override a file to another cartridge

-1. Open file you need to override
-    - For resources, focus cursor on property you want to use
-2. Call _sf extract_ and Beaver will override it for you

-## Road Map

-Beaver works hard helping you, but it also learns a lot of new stuff to help you even more:

-- Smart autocomplete
-- Creating commonly used templates like steptypes, an bm_extension, a controller, an entire cartridge, and a PD component
-- Improve managing mate data
+If you hover over the API class such as `require('dw/web/URLUtils')` you see a tip with `🦫 Open docs` suggestion.
+Clicking it will open appropriate documentation topic.

 ## 👍 Recommendations